Authored by the expert who managed and guided the team behind the Laos Property Pack

 Can I own land in my own name in Vientiane right now?

-No, foreigners cannot own land in their own name in Vientiane because all land in Laos is owned by the national community with the state acting as administrator, meaning even Lao citizens hold land-use rights rather than true freehold title.
+No, foreigners cannot own land in their own name in Vientiane: under Lao law, all land belongs to the national community with the State representing ownership, so individuals only hold land-use rights rather than freehold title.

 By the way, we cover everything there is to know about the land buying process in Vientiane here.